sk-sanal/instacart-market-basket-analysis/README.md

 ## Modeling
 ------------------
-This is a binary classification probelm.
+This is a binary classification problem.
 The dataset which we have for training and testing is highly imbalanced, with 7,645,837 products with no-reorders (90%) and 828,824 products with reorders (10%).
 I used logistic regression method because it comes a built-in method of handling imbalanced classes, which is using the class_weight parameter to weight the classes to make certain we have a balanced mix of each class.

 ## Evaluation
 ------------------